Program Links and Descriptions

 The Nevada Governor's Council on Developmental Disabilities (NGCDD) engages in advocacy, system's change and capacity building activities for people with developmental disabilities and their families in order to promote equal opportunity, self-determination, and community inclusion.

-The Office of Community Partnerships and Grants is an administrative unit within the Department of Health and Human Services, Director's Office, that administers grants to local, regional, and statewide programs serving Nevadans.
+The Grants Management Unit is an administrative unit within the Department of Health and Human Services, Director's Office, that administers grants to local, regional, and statewide programs serving Nevadans.
 Its mission is to help families and individuals in Nevada reach their highest level of self-sufficiency by supporting the community agencies that serve them through engagement, advocacy and resource development.

 The health care environment in Nevada and the U.S. is at a crisis point.
 There is general agreement that the system, whether by means of the new Health Care Reform law, or other mechanisms, must and will change.
 Consumers require assistance, information and advocacy to personally manage these changes.

 In Nevada, more than one in six persons (17 percent) do not have enough to eat.
 As a key step toward addressing this crisis, the Office of Food Security was established in the Director’s Office of the Department of Health and Human Services in September 2013.
 Subsequently, Governor Brian Sandoval issued an Executive Order establishing a 21-member Council on Food Security, which is charged with linking to and leveraging regional and local community-based efforts to reduce hunger.
 Both the Office and the Council were primary goals in Nevada’s Plan for Action to address food security (published in February 2013).